 You’ve probably heard the word “authenticity” tossed around more times than you can count lately.
-Be yourself, be authentic, show your personality.
-The topic of personal branding has become a popular subject across all entrepreneur-centric publications in the past year – and with good reason.
+Be yourself, be authentic, and show your personality.
+The topic of personal branding has become a popular subject across all entrepreneur-centric publications in the past year — and with good reason.
 Personal branding is the most important part of your business.
-It sets you apart from others within your industry and carves out a space that belongs only to you.
-So, not to sound like a broken record but, when talking about personal branding, your authenticity really is your secret weapon.
+Yes, it can even be more important than getting your hands on the best project management tools you can find because it sets you apart from others within your industry and carves out a space that belongs only to you.
+Not to sound like a broken record, but when talking about personal branding, your authenticity really is your secret weapon.

-But, beyond just addressing the importance of creating a unique personal brand, let’s talk about how to actually do that.
-So, we’ve got 5 tips to build your personal brand that will help you sort through the rhetoric and create actionable steps for your business.
+Beyond addressing the importance of creating a unique personal brand, let’s talk about how to actually do that.
+We have five tips to build your personal brand that will help you sort through the rhetoric and create actionable steps for your business.

 Get Comfortable in Your Skin

 The best way to make your brand reflect your personality is to get to know yourself a little better.
 What do you really love about your job?
 What drives you crazy?
 How do you like to interact with people?
-Are you an all business straight shooter, or are you a laid-back freestyler?
+Are you an all-business straight shooter, or are you a laid-back freestyler?
+What project management tools do you use?
+Your clients might like to know you’re using the best tools available, but don’t count on these tools to make you automatically successful.
 Whoever you are, it’s important that you feel comfortable with your unique style.
-That will help you translate that into your brand messaging in a way that represents you and connects to your target audience.
+That comfort will help you translate your persona into your brand messaging in a way that represents you and connects with your target audience.

 Don’t be afraid to be quirky.
-Believe it or not, people love quirky and they’ll respond to seeing you be comfortable in your own skin.
-Nothing reads more inauthentic than a person who acts and speaks too carefully, trying to portray an image that they think people will like.
+Believe it or not, people love quirky, and they’ll respond to seeing you be comfortable in your own skin.
+Nothing reads as being less than authentic than a person who acts and speaks too carefully, trying to portray an image that they think people will like.
 It won’t do you any favors to pretend to be someone you’re not.
 Why try to mimic someone poorly when you’re so awesome at just being you?

 Be Active in the Online Community